 Located in the heart of the city, it also has extra space during the warmer days when they put out a terrace.
 Since it was snowing when we were there, only inside-dining was available.
 But it was great.

-We ate there twice and each time we were more than happy.
-The food is indeed expensive by Romanian standards, but the portions are also huge and delicious.
+The food is indeed expensive by Romanian standards, but the portions are massive and completely delicious.
 Just look at my schnitzel (does this sound a bit odd?)

 We also sampled their burgers, mushroom cream soup (AMAZING!), sandwiches and more.
 Always happy and I’m sure we’ll always return to get the same quality of food.